fermyon/bartholomew/docs/content/bart-tutorial.md

-The `redirect` function is straightforward — it reads the request path from the `PATH_INFO` header (make sure to read the [document about the HTTP trigger](/http-trigger) for an overview of the HTTP headers present in Spin components), selects the corresponding destination from the router configuration, then sends the HTTP redirect to the new location.
+The `redirect` function is straightforward — it reads the request path from the `PATH_INFO` header (make sure to read the [document about the HTTP trigger](/http-trigger) for an overview of the HTTP headers present in Spin components), selects the corresponding destination from the router configuration and then sends the HTTP redirect to the new location.

 At this point, we can build the module with `cargo` and run it with Spin: